A Guide to the Pubs in St Andrews, Scotland

 The Beer Pubs

-The Central – An “English Pub” with a central bar (hence the name) and tons of beer on tap.
+The Central – An “English Pub” with a central bar and tons of beer on tap.
 The Central specializes in ales, but also serves your typical lagers.
 No TVs or frills – just beer (and food if you want).

 St Andrews Brew Pub – This is the tasting room for St Andrews Brewery and it’s a fun place to go.
 It doesn’t have the best prices, but you’re supporting local.
 The Brew Pub also offers the most craft-style beers of anywhere in town.